geoff-m/worker-pool/README.md

 ```

 ### Custom thread factory
-You can provide your own thread for use by the pool.
+You can provide your own threads for use by the pool.
 To do so, provide a callable that takes the pool's `std::function<void()>` callback
 and returns a `std::thread` that executes it.
+The pool will execute this callback whenever it wants to create a thread.
 ```c++
 #include <pthread.h>
 #include <cstdio>